Meters Per Second To Fpm

 Step 1: Converting Meters to Feet

-The conversion factor between meters and feet is approximately 3.28084 feet per meter.
-This means that 1 meter is equal to 3.28084 feet.
-Therefore, to convert meters to feet, you multiply the value in meters by this conversion factor.
+The conversion factor between meters and feet is approximately 3.Now, 28084 feet per meter.
+In real terms, this means that 1 meter is equal to 3.
+In real terms, 28084 feet.
+Because of this, to convert meters to feet, you multiply the value in meters by this conversion factor.

 Step 2: Converting Seconds to Minutes